What's a well-known investment vehicle that's attracted hard-earned money for more than four decades? Here's a hint: It's all about retirement.

 If you aren't eligible to deduct your contributions from your taxable income, you may still benefit by opening an IRA account: The earnings on the investments in your IRA account grow tax-deferred.
 That means you'll only face taxes on earnings when you withdraw money from your IRA account.

-Owners of traditional IRA accounts may contribute to their accounts until age 70 1/2.
 Those seeking an immediate tax break and/or those who expect to be in a lower tax bracket upon retirement than they are at present may find traditional IRAs to be a particularly good choice.

 Roth IRA: Roth IRA contributions are not deductible from your taxable income.
 However, money in Roth IRA accounts grow tax free.
 Unlike an IRA, earnings may be withdrawn tax free as long as the account has been open at least five years and you are 59½ or older.
 Contributions can be withdrawn any time without taxes or penalty.